martin-holland/PokeApp/README.md

 # PokeApp

 - A Small project to refresh knowledge of React and introducing hooks.
+Utilising REST API getting data from https://pokeapi.co/

 ## Technologies used